Alauddin Khalji's conquest of Jalore: Kamal al-Din's attack

 Next, Alauddin dispatched a stronger army led by Malik Kamal al-Din Gurg, one of his best generals.
 The Kanhadade Prabandha mentions that Kanhadadeva sent two contingents to check the advance of Kamal al-Din.
 One of these contingents was commanded by Maladeva and was stationed at Vadi.
 The other was led by Viramadeva and was stationed at Bhadrajun.
 The two contingents engaged the Delhi army on alternate days, leading to heavy losses on both sides.
 They managed to slow down the Delhi army but were unable to prevent Kamal al-Din's gradual advance towards Jalore.
 Ultimately, Kanhadadeva decided to recall both his contingents to Jalore for consultation.
 When Kamal al-Din got close to Jalore, Maladeva was sent to fight him while Viramadeva stayed behind to help his father prepare for the impending siege.

 Kamal al-Din besieged the fort and tried to impose a blockade, most likely intending to starve the defenders.
 According to Kanhadade Prabandha, this strategy was thwarted by timely rains and cooperation from money lenders (mahajans) who helped replenish the fort's stores.
 The text also suggests that Maladeva briefly harassed Kamal al-Din's forces, but an army dispatched by Alauddin forced Maladeva's forces to retreat to Vandara.
 Another Jalore contingent led by Lunakarna destroyed an enemy outpost at Udalapura, a suburb of Jalore, defeating Malik Nizamuddin.

 The Kanhadade Prabandha as well as Nainsi ri Khyat attribute the fall of Jalore to treachery by a Dahiya Rajput named Bika.
 After the invaders promised to make Bika the new ruler of Jalore, he led them to an unfrequented and unprotected entrance to the fort.
 When Bika's wife Hiradevi learned about his betrayal, she killed him and reported the matter to Kanhadadeva.
 However, by this time the defenders were no longer in a position to achieve a victory.
 Consequently, the men of the fort prepared for a last stand, and Kanhadadeva's son Viramadeva was crowned king.
 The women decided to die in jauhar (mass suicide by self-immolation).
 The Kanhadade Prabandha states that 1584 jauhar fires were lit in Jalore.
 Women of all castes died in this fire, including Kanhadadeva's queens Jaitalde, Bhavalde, Umade and Kamalade.
 The Delhi forces breached the fort, and thousands of Kanhadadeva's soldiers died in the ensuing fighting.
 Several of his samantas (feudal chiefs) were also killed in the battle, including Kandhala, Kanha Uhcha, Jaita Devada, Lunakarna Malhana, Arjuna, and Jaita Vaghela.

 According to the Kanhadade Prabandha, after breaching the fort the invaders took five days to reach the temple of Kanhasvami inside it.
 When they threatened to destroy the temple, Kanhadadeva and the last 50 of his surviving soldiers died defending it.
 Nainsi ri Khyat suggests that many people believed that Kanhadadeva managed to survive and disappeared.
-His son Viramadeva is said to have died about three days after the coronation.
+His son Viramadeva is said to have died about three days after his coronation.